expo/expo/docs/pages/guides/customizing-metro.md

 import { Terminal } from '~/ui/components/Snippet';
 import { YesIcon, NoIcon } from '~/ui/components/DocIcons';

 Expo CLI uses Metro during [`npx expo start`](/workflow/expo-cli#develop) and [`npx expo export`](/workflow/expo-cli#exporting) to bundle your JavaScript code and assets.
-Metro is built and optimized for React Native, and used for large scale applications like Facebook and Instagram.
+Metro is built and optimized for React Native, and used for large scale applications such as Facebook and Instagram.

 ## Customizing

-You can customize the Metro bundler by creating a **metro.config.js** file in the root of your project.
+You can customize the Metro bundler by creating a **metro.config.js** file at the root of your project.
 This file should export a [Metro configuration][metro-config] that extends [`expo/metro-config`][expo-metro-config].
-Users should import `expo/metro-config` instead of `@expo/metro-config` to ensure version consistency.
+You should import `expo/metro-config` instead of `@expo/metro-config` to ensure version consistency.

 Run the following to generate the template file: